ashrcho/ChurnProject/README.md

 #### <ins>Univariate Analysis<ins>
 ![Histogram](images/histograms.png)
 - Majority of customers experience relatively low call failure.
-- Frequency of use and Seconds of use have a very similar distribution.
+- Frequency-of-use and Seconds-of-use have a very similar distribution.
 - Age data is pretty odd.
 Only recorded ages are 15, 25, 30, 45, and 55.

 ![ChurnBar](images/ChurnBar.png)